dnagir/knockout-rails/README.md

 If you are using the model, you can also take advantage of the client-side validation framework.

+The client side validation works similarly to the server-side validation.
+This means there is only one place to check for errors, no matter where those are defined.

+For example - `page.errors.name()` returns the error message for the `name` field for both client and server side validations.

-The piece of code below should explain everything, including some of the options.
+The piece of code below should explain client-side validation, including some of the options.

 ```coffee
 class @Page extends ko.Model